ipbes/ipbeswebdocs/docs/maintenance/rules.rst

 Check rules
 -----------

--export and disable rules that are not in use
+Export and disable rules that are not in use